usetrmnl/trmnl-nook/README.md

 - Essential for accessing TRMNL client app

 ### Step 6: Install trmnl-nook Client
-1. Download and install the trmnl-nook APK
+1. Download and install the trmnl-nook APK (under the releases section)
 2. Make sure to grant write system settings permission to the trmnl-nook app.
 This is necessary to put the device into deep sleep and to modify the default maximum screen timeout of 1 hour.
     1. Navigate to the system settings application
     2. Apps and Notifications > Advanced > Special app access > Modify system settings > Enable for trmnl-nook